The 2024 award program will be launched soon.

 The following expenditures are eligible for funding:

-In all cases, funding will be provided directly to the awardee upon conclusion of the conference.
-Awardees are responsible for submitting proof of travel (boarding passes and hotel invoices) to CAHR in order to process payments.
+In all cases, funding will be provided directly to the awardee upon the conclusion of the conference.
+Awardees are responsible for submitting proof of travel (boarding passes and hotel invoices) or registration to CAHR in order to process payments.

 This is an open competition and applications will be accepted throughout the calendar year.
 Applications must be submitted at least four (4) weeks in advance of the event to allow adequate time for peer review.

-- Applicants must be Canadian citizens or a permanent resident of Canada
+- Applicants must be Canadian citizens or a permanent residents of Canada

 - Applicants must have a research focus in the Basic Sciences